preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/templates/index.rst

 Setup
 -------
-Using the options here you can set which parts of a publishing app that should be created when this template is used.
-There's also som settings available.
+Using the options here you can create one or more Page Collections to be set up automatically when this template is used.
+There's also some settings available.

 .. image:: publishing-edit-setup-new.png

-To edit settings, click "Publilshing App Settings".
-Here you can set the following:
+To edit settings, click "Publishing App Settings" and use the following settings (can be edited later by a Publishing App Administrator):

 .. image:: publishing-edit-setup-settings.png

 + **Enable Reuse Content**: If publishing apps created from this template should allow reuse of content, select this option.
-This can be edited later by a Publishing App Administrator.
 + **Contact Property**: Select the default property for page contact.
 + **Review Date Property**: Select the default property for review date.

-You can also add page collections to be created automatically when a publishing app is created from this template.
-This is how:
+To create one or more Page Coillections, do the following:

 1. Click the plus for "Page Collection".